There is no doubt that cycling has gained popularity in the past 5 years as more and more people are getting on the bike.

 21. Both Hands on the Handlebar

-Slow down if you need to especially during twisty descends or over rough roads.
+If you feel the need, the need for speed, make sure you’re comfortable and capable of maintaining it safely.
+Slow down if you need to especially during twisty descents or over rough roads.

 Cycling drunk is as dangerous as driving drunk.

-A 2015 US Department of Transport statistics showed that 27% of cyclist killed had been drinking.
+A 2015 US Department of Transport statistics showed that 27% of cyclists killed had been drinking.

 24. Act like A Vehicle